GrantBirki/tgct/content/posts/tgct/index.md

 ### First Symptoms

 The first time I experienced my first symptoms of TGCT was early June 2023.
 I was living in Boulder, CO for half of the year and the other half I was living in London, UK with my partner who was earing her Master's degree at Kings College London.
 I had just spent about four months in London and returned to Boulder for only a few days before flying to Costa Rica for a work conference.
 I was in Costa Rica for about a week and then flew back to Boulder.
 I was run down and had been traveling **a lot**.
 I decided to hit the gym to try and bounce back from all the travel.
-I was doing the adductor/abductor machines to work on my hips that day during one of my sets.
+I was doing the [adductor](https://en.wikipedia.org/wiki/Adductor_muscles_of_the_hip) machine to work on my hips that day during one of my sets.
 This was nothing out of the ordinary for me.
 I had been regularly going to the gym for 4-5 days a week for the last year without an issues.
 However, this time it would be very different.
 I did not notice anything out of the ordinary during my workout.
 I was feeling good and was happy to be back in the gym.
 I finished my workout and went home.
 I was feeling a bit sore, but nothing out of the ordinary.
 I went to bed and that was when I would first notice something was wrong.

 I woke up at about 3am in excruciating pain.
 I had never felt anything like it before.
 I was in so much pain that I was unable to move my leg into any position that was comfortable.
 I couldn't sleep and I laid in bed shallow breathing for hours.
 I kept wondering if I had torn a muscle during my working but it seemed so odd that it would be so delayed (hours) and I hadn't done anything out of my normal routine...